 Tallangatta Shopfront Revitalisation Program

-Whilst in essence it may sound like a simple undertaking, the role was all-embracing; crucial was forming positive partnerships with the owners, to inspire and guide them on how best to enhance the existing building rather than conceal them.
+The role was all-embracing; crucial was forming positive partnerships with the owners, to inspire and guide them on how best to enhance the existing building rather than conceal them.

 Studio Scerri – Good Golly Miss Molly identity